nftchance/reserve/README.md

 ## What is The Reserve?

-The Reserve is a new way to interaction with decentralized financial mechanisms on EVM chains.
+The Reserve is a new way to interact with decentralized financial mechanisms on EVM chains.
 At the core, it is a smart contract that allows you to join existing financial management strategies.

 Digital currencies are rarely a good store of value.
 They are volatile and can be subject to manipulation.
 The Reserve is a way to protect your assets from the volatility of the market with the introduction and newly acquired trust.